Weirs under heavy strain

 In Knittelfeld (Styria), a roof was partially torn off.(Bild: Thomas Zeiler)

 Several cars were struck, but according to initial reports, no one was seriously injured.
-In the Scheibbs district, a mudslide occurred as a result of heavy rainfall.
+In the Scheibbs district, a mudslide occurred as a result of the heavy rainfall.
 In St. Valentin, a tree fell onto a railway overhead line and sparked a fire, forcing a train to stop on the open track.

 Water rescue in Salzburg in continuous operation